behrooz66/MakerSight/README.md

 ### Parent/Child Products
 As seen in `./MakerSight.Domain/Product.cs`, the product entity has been defined to allow a parent-child relationship within itself by proving a nullable self-reference.
 This, while allows for the requirement specified in the assignment, also allows for multi-level hierarchy in the future, should the requirements change.
 It will also call for careful error handling from the developers; and had there been more time, I could have thought of implementing it differently.

+### Images
+Due to lack of time, I have taken a simplified path of treating images just as urls to a presumably publicly accessible hosted image.
+In reality, this will be quite of its own challenge to solve, uploading images, building mechanisms to only allow certain users to access them, etc.

+## Bonus
+If each brand has its own properties, we could have an entity (aka DB table) called `BrandProperty` in which we could have a one-to-many relationship between a brand and its own set of properties.
+Then another entity, called `ProductProperty` where each property can set individual properties, based on what properties are available to it according to the product's brand.

+I will include a simple ERD diagram in my submission email.